Piano lessons near me in Greensboro, NC

 and Arm Weight

-Maya taught 18 days ago
+Maya taught about 1 month ago

 The tutor introduced basic piano skills to a student with existing music reading experience.
 They covered hand coordination, scale exercises, and music notation for treble and bass clefs.
 The session culminated in practicing the opening bars of the Star Wars theme, focusing on triplet rhythms and navigating note jumps.